 The indictment charges that the offense was committed "on or about" a certain date.
-The government must prove that the offense happened reasonably close to this date but it is not required to prove that the alleged offenses happened on this exact date.
+The government must prove that the offense happened reasonably close to that date but it is not required to prove that the alleged offense happened on that exact date.

-ELEMENTS OF THE OFFENSE
+ELEMENTS OF THE CHARGE

-The indictment charges the defendant with possessing heroin with intent to distribute it.
-To sustain this charge, the government must prove these elements:
+To sustain the charge against the defendant in Count 1, the government must prove these elements: